19 Oct 2017

 Hong Kong’s Trade with Argentina

-On the other hand, Hong Kong’s total imports from Argentina decreased by 8% to US$238 million in 2016, after falling by 26% to US$259 million in 2015.
-Leading imports from Argentina in 2016 included leather (shared 42% of the total), fresh, chilled or frozen meat and edible meat offal (35%), fresh or dried fruit and nuts (not including oil nuts) (6%), fixed vegetable fats and oils, soft, crude, refined or fractionated (5%), fresh, chilled or frozen meat of bovine animals (4%) and fresh (live or dead), chilled or frozen fish (2%).
+On the other hand, Hong Kong’s total imports from Argentina decreased by 1% to US$132 million in the first seven months of 2017, after falling by 8% to US$238 million in 2016.
+Leading imports from Argentina in January-July 2017 included leather (shared 43% of the total), fresh, chilled or frozen meat and edible meat offal (41%), fresh, chilled or frozen meat of bovine animals (4%), fresh or dried fruit and nuts (not including oil nuts) (2%) and medicaments (including veterinary medicaments) (2%).

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.